aspose-pdf/Aspose.PDF-Documentation/cpp/converting/convert-pdf-to-excel/_index.md

 ---
-title: Convert PDF to Excel
+title: Convert PDF to Excel in C++
 linktitle: Convert PDF to Excel
 type: docs
 weight: 20